Jack-Lin626/notes/wpa_supplicant.md

 10. enter client console
  -- `wpa_cli -i [interface name]`
 > Occasionally the wpa_cli doesn't get the right one.
 It's better to specify the network interface here.
 Also, if sth gets wrong, this may be the reason of the problem.
 Click [here](https://superuser.com/questions/1468973/wpa-cli-choose-interface-p2p-dev-wlan0-automatically-when-i-is-not-specified) for detail.
-11. interacting with wpa with commands
+11. interacting with wpa_supplicant with commands
  -- `scan`: remember to do it before everything
  -- `scan_results`: find your network
  -- `list_networks`: list the number of available networks